rodrigue89/Swizzle/README.md

 We will not tolerate unacceptable behavior.
 If you feel that someone has made an action that is not appropreiate, be sure to contact me at [safelyswift@gmail.com](mailto:safelyswift@gmail.com).

 Read the [full document](https://github.com/SafelySwift/Swizzle/blob/master/CODE_OF_CONDUCT.md) for more details.

+## Notes

+- The interpreter is dynamically typed, while the compiler will be statically typed.